 Who likes to increase sales on Amazon?
 We do, we do!
-At RepricerExpress, we’re all about finding ways to bring in more money, so let’s get to to the top seven ways you can increase sales on Amazon.
+At Repricer, we’re all about finding ways to bring in more money, so let’s get to the top ways you can increase sales on Amazon.
 Hint: repricing makes the list.

 1. Optimise Your Title

 Titles are one of the top ways to grab a buyer’s attention, so optimise the heck out of it.
 If you follow the general formula of brand name + product name + features (e.g. colour, size, gender, use, etc.), then you should be good.

 Not only will you tell shoppers immediately what your product is, but you’ll be able to capitalise on high-ranking keywords, too.

 Discover how to write winning Amazon product titles.

 Although reviews can be tough to get, it’s crucial to never stop trying.
 A little while ago, I was looking at replacing my worn-out tent and the final decision came down to two.
 Both were nearly identical in function and price, but ultimately, I made the choice based on feedback.

 One tent had 41 reviews with 78% 5-star ones, while the other had 17 with 71% 5-star reviews — the former made me feel that much more comfortable.

 3. Guard Yourself Against Competitors